sosuisen/git-documentdb/docs-api/git-documentdb.gitdocumentdb.getfatdochistory.md

 Promise&lt;([FatDoc](./git-documentdb.fatdoc.md) \| undefined)\[\]&gt;

-Array of FatDoc or undefined. - undefined if the document does not exists or the document is deleted.
+Array of FatDoc or undefined. - undefined if a specified data does not exist or it is deleted.

 - Array of FatJsonDoc if isJsonDocCollection is true or the file extension is '.json'.
 Be careful that JsonDoc may not have \_id property when an app other than GitDocumentDB creates it.